scrambldchannel/https-scrambldchannel.github.io-/content/TM1 and Apache Airflow.md

 * Trigger a TI processes
 * Create a sensor to detect whether an element existed in a dimension

 Extracting the data from a cube and writing it somewhere was of the most interest to me initially.
 I chose S3 because of it's widespread use but the same concept could easily be applied to writing to any other system.
+I was able to create an Airflow DAG that did this pretty easily.
+My first iteration just used the PythonOperator class to pull the data via TM1py then write it to a csv file on the S3 bucket using Airflow's built in S3Hook.
+Likewise, triggering a TI process was easy once a connection to TM1 was established.
+The sensor part was a little more fiddly, but I was able to create a PythonSensor that worked.

-My first iteration just used the PythonOperator and PythonSensor classes but I thought it would be cleaner to create my own custom hook, operators and sensors.
-Having spent a bit of time looking at the Airflow codebase, I found this surprisingly easy.
+I had the basic building blocks working but the code was starting to bloat a bit, particular that managing the connection to TM1.
+So I thought it would be cleaner to create my own custom hook, operators and sensors.
+Having spent a bit of time looking at the Airflow codebase, I found this surprisingly straightforward.
 I've released the resulting code as [airflow-tm1](https://github.com/scrambldchannel/airflow-tm1) on Github and published it to [PyPi](https://pypi.org/project/airflow-tm1/).
 I've only tested it on a fairly narrow set of use cases but it does what I need it to do, maybe someone out there will find it useful.

 ### Overview of the airflow-tm1 package